yashaswinidinesh/Clustering-Assignments/README.md

 # Clustering Assignments – Notebooks (a–i)

-This repo contains my solutions for the clustering assignment from my machine learning course.
+This repo contains my solutions for the clustering assignment from my Data mining learning course.
 Each notebook focuses on a different clustering method or data type (tabular, time series, text, images, audio).

 > Note: These notebooks are meant for learning / coursework.
 They’re not optimized or production code.